 System settings must be enabled from the Enable Setup screens before users can change or set configurations.
-See Enable Setup Screens, page 64, for instructions.
+See Enable Setup Screens, page 66, for instructions.

 Icon Function Ō Set number of minutes before mixed material will set in hose.
 Resets after material volume set by user is passed through hose.
 Indicates total hose volume.
-Always displayed in cc units. q Set length of hose after mix manifold.
+Always displayed in cc units.
+Q Set length of hose after mix manifold.
 Used to indicated total hose volume.
-Set calendar date.
+Set calendar date and format.
 (1) Set time.
-Set units of measurement desired for display, such as fluid and temperature.
+TTTT Set units of measurement desired for display, such as fluid and temperature.
 Set sprayer number if using more than one sprayer.
-Set number of days data will record to USB data logs.
-Set how often data will record to USB data logs. ‡ A Select resin pump size for A side. Ů B Select hardener pump size for B side.
+Set number of hours of recorded data to record to USB data logs.
+Set how often data will record to USB spray logs. ‡ A Select resin pump size for A side. Ů B Select hardener pump size for B side.